-We continue to receive a large number of private hire driver applications every week (numbers have doubled in the past two years), and are legally required to issue a licence to anyone who meets our criteria for licensing.
+Each week we receive a large number of private hire driver applications and we are legally required to issue a licence to anyone who meets our criteria for licensing.
 Before you apply, we strongly recommend that you consider the number of existing licensed private hire drivers in the industry, and carefully research whether this is the right job for you, taking into account:

-You may want to speak to private hire drivers or your local minicab firm, or contact one of the following trade bodies, for further advice:
+You may want to speak to private hire drivers or your local minicab firm.
+There are also a number of trade bodies and unions, including, but not limited to:

 There are licensed operators all across London, offering a variety of services.
 Once licensed, you can work for any private hire operator licensed in London.